 Leaving the landmark Table Mountain and the scenic city of Cape Town behind we make our way to the Cape Flats for a township tour of some of Cape Town's famous informal settlements.
-Our Cape Flats township tour gives us a chance to experience some of the vibrant local township culture.
+Our Cape Flats township tour gives us a chance to experience the vibrant local township culture.
 Visit community projects and meet some of the local people in South Africa’s dynamic informal settlement areas.
 This exciting township excursion offers insight into the turbulent history and current state of the country, as well as the daily lives of these South Africans.

-Our journey continues north through changing landscapes of South Africa's Western Cape, starting with winelands, fruit farms and rugged hills.
+Our journey continues north through changing landscapes of South Africa's Western Cape, starting with Winelands, fruit farms and rugged hills.

 We spend our first night of camping under African stars in the northern part of the Western Cape Province en route to the Orange River.
 We stay near the small town of Citrusdal and the Olifants River at a campsite with views out over the majestic Cederberg Mountains.
 Here you have the option of doing some wine tasting to sample the locally produced wines.

-On the first night you will have time to get to know your fellow travellers a little better and get into the swing of being on the road in Southern Africa.
+On the first night, you will have time to get to know your fellow travellers a little better and get into the swing of being on the road in Southern Africa.

 On day two we travel through open fields of wildflowers (in spring) to rockier and more arid terrain closer to the Namibian border.
 Leaving Namaqualand and the Northern Cape of South Africa behind we cross into Namibia at Vioolsdrift.

-With its source in Lesotho’s Drakensberg Mountains the Orange River is South Africa’s longest river and almost traverses the continent of Africa.
-We camp on the banks of the Orange River, officially named the Gariep, on day two of this Southern African Safari, enjoying a marvelous African sunset.
+With its source in Lesotho’s Drakensberg Mountains, the Orange River is South Africa’s longest river and almost traverses the continent of Africa.
+We camp on the banks of the Orange River, officially named the Gariep, on day two of this Southern African Safari, enjoying a marvellous African sunset.
 Swim in the river, relax in unspoilt nature and hike up to the viewpoint above the campsite to take in the views over this wild terrain.

 This afternoon or tomorrow morning you can embark on an optional canoe trip on the Orange River, which is famous for its canoeing trips!

-The camp is remote but not too basic, with facilities including hot showers, flush toilets and grass covered camping sites.
+The camp is remote but not too basic, with facilities including hot showers, flush toilets and grass-covered camping sites.
 Unwind at the camp's bar and soak up the peaceful river setting under a blanket of bright stars.

 Enjoy the optional canoe trip on the Orange River, if we didn't go yesterday, looking out for birds and other creatures.
-Alternatively, take a swim in the river and relax at camp, before continuing north into Namibia.
+Alternatively, take a swim in the river and relax at camp, before continuing further north into Namibia.
 This beautiful Southern African country is a desert land of stark contrasts, best known for its impressive red-orange sand dunes.

 We drive to the Fish River Canyon, arguably the largest canyon in Africa and the second largest in the world.
 This beautiful natural wonder is around 500m deep and over 160km in length.
 We explore this scenic area enjoying spectacular views over the sharp “Hell’s Bend” corner of the canyon.
 We camp overnight not far from the immense canyon in this rugged part of southern Namibia.

-From the Fish River Canyon we continue our drive north heading into one of the oldest deserts in the world, the Namib.
+From the Fish River Canyon, we continue our drive north heading into one of the oldest deserts in the world, the Namib.